Card Processing

 What is high-risk card processing?

-High-risk card processing is credit or debit card payment processing for businesses that banks, acquirers, or PSPs consider higher risk because of vertical, geography, chargebacks, regulatory exposure, or business model.
+High-risk card processing is credit or debit card payment processing for businesses that banks, acquirers, or PSPs consider higher risk because of vertical, geography, chargebacks, regulatory exposure, product type, reputation risk, or business model.

 Which businesses need high-risk card processing?

-Forex, iGaming, online casino, betting, crypto-related businesses, Nutra, adult, subscription offers, and other difficult-to-bank sectors often need high-risk card processing support.
+Forex, iGaming, online casino, betting, crypto-related businesses, Nutra, adult, subscription offers, high-risk ecommerce, and other difficult-to-bank sectors often need high-risk card processing support.

 Can InVault help me find card processing partners?

-InVault can help you understand what kind of card processing or PSP partner may fit your business based on vertical, geo, volume, chargeback exposure, and settlement needs.
+InVault can help you understand what kind of card processing or PSP partner may fit your business based on vertical, geo, volume, chargeback exposure, traffic source, documentation, and settlement needs.

 Is card processing the same as a PSP?

 Not exactly.
-A PSP may provide or connect you to card processing, but PSPs can also support alternative payments, crypto payments, settlement, routing, reporting, and other payment services.
+A PSP may provide or connect you to card processing, but PSPs can also support alternative payments, crypto payments, settlement, routing, reporting, gateway setup, and other payment services.

 Why do high-risk card routes get closed?

-Routes may close because of chargebacks, fraud signals, unclear business activity, weak documentation, compliance concerns, unsupported geos, or risk changes from the acquirer or processor.
+Routes may close because of chargebacks, fraud signals, unclear business activity, weak documentation, compliance concerns, unsupported geos, bad traffic, customer complaints, or risk changes from the acquirer or processor.

 Should I use crypto payments or APMs together with card processing?